The 20 Best Melanoma Doctors in France

 Clermont-ferrand, FR

-Gaelle Quereux practices in Clermont-ferrand, France.
+Gaelle Quereux practices practicing medicine in Clermont-ferrand, France.
 Ms. Quereux is rated as a Distinguished expert by MediFind in the treatment of Melanoma.
-Her top areas of expertise are Melanoma, Cutaneous T-Cell Lymphoma (CTCL), Pemphigus Foliaceus, and Pemphigus Vulgaris.
+She is also highly rated in 10 other conditions, according to our data.
+Her clinical expertise encompasses Melanoma, Bullous Pemphigoid, Cutaneous T-Cell Lymphoma (CTCL), and Pemphigus Vulgaris.

 While we make every effort to provide the best results possible, data is currently limited outside of the United States.
 Doctors listed may include both clinicians and researchers, and individuals relocate frequently.
 We recommend contacting doctors directly to confirm their location and areas of focus.
 Contact information is provided when available.
 Learn more about our expert tiers.